Diablo III: Gameplay

 As in Diablo II, multiplayer games are possible using Blizzard's Battle.net service, with many of the new features developed for StarCraft II also available in Diablo III.
-Players are also able to drop in and out of sessions of co-operative play with other players.
-Unlike its predecessor, Diablo III requires players to be connected to the internet constantly due to their DRM policy, even for single-player games.
+Players are able to drop in and out of sessions of co-operative play with other players.
+Unlike its predecessor, Diablo III requires players to be connected to the internet constantly due to their digital rights management policy, even for single-player games.

 An enhanced quest system, a random level generator, and a random encounter generator are used in order to ensure the game provides different experiences when replayed.

-Unlike previous iterations, gold can be picked up merely by touching it, or coming within range (adjusted by gear) rather than having to manually pick it up.
+Unlike previous iterations, gold can be picked up by touching it, or coming within range (adjusted by gear) rather than having to manually pick it up.
 One of the new features intended to speed up gameplay is that health orbs drop from enemies, replacing the need to have a potion bar.
 The latter is replaced by a skill bar that allows a player to assign quick bar buttons to skills and spells; previously, players could only assign two skills (one for each mouse button) and had to swap skills with the keyboard or mousewheel.
 Players can still assign specific attacks to mouse buttons.

 Skill runes, another new feature, are skill modifiers that are unlocked as the player levels up.
 Unlike the socketable runes in Diablo II, skill runes are not items but instead provide options for enhancing skills, often completely changing the gameplay of each skill.
 For example, one skill rune for the Wizard's meteor ability reduces its arcane power cost, while another turns the meteor to ice, causing cold damage rather than fire.

 Hardcore mode

-As in Diablo II, Diablo III gives players the choice to make hardcore characters.
-Players are required to first level up a regular character to level 10 before they have the option to create new Hardcore characters.
+Diablo III gives players the choice to make hardcore characters.
+Originally, players are required to first level up a regular character to level 10 before they have the option to create new Hardcore characters.
 Hardcore characters cannot be resurrected; instead they become permanently unplayable if they are killed.
 Hardcore characters are separately ranked, and they can only form teams with other hardcore characters.
 After dying, the ghost of a hardcore character can still chat.
 Their name still shows up in rankings, but the character cannot return to the game.
 If the hardcore character reached level 10 before dying, it can be placed in the Hall of Fallen Heroes.